patmclean/architecture-decision-records-dj/docs/admin/http.md

 ## Obtain an SSL Certificate

 To enable HTTPS access to the ADR App, you'll need a valid SSL certificate.
 You can purchase one from a trusted commercial provider, obtain one for free from [Let's Encrypt](https://letsencrypt.org/getting-started/), or generate your own (although self-signed certificates are generally untrusted).
-Both the public certificate and private key files need to be installed on your Nautobot server in a secure location that is readable only by the `root` user.
+Both the public certificate and private key files need to be installed on your ADR App server in a secure location that is readable only by the `root` user.

 !!! warning
     The command below can be used to generate a self-signed certificate for testing purposes, however it is strongly recommended to use a certificate from a trusted authority in production.